-Characteristics of the space economy, land use and development in Kokosi
+Characteristics of the space economy, land use and development

-- Khutsong has some of the worst affected areas in terms of dolomite and a building moratorium still exists on new construction.
-A new blanket geotechnical investigation will soon shed light on the situation. - There is very little formal economic activity in Khutsong.
-The potential exists to increase the amount of formal businesses, especially once geotechnical problems have been reduced. - Currently Khutsong and Khutsong South Proper has weak access to the rest of Merafong, however a new bridge is proposed that would improve the linkage with Carletonville and create new economic opportunities as well.
+- Khutsong has some of the worst affected areas in terms of dolomite.
+A geotechnical study has indicated that due to the bad state of old infrastructure water and sewage leaks have over time worsened the situation.
+At this stage about 1 400 households will have to be moved out to the new Khutsong South extensions and later possibly more households which could eventually include the entire Khutsong (North) - There is very little formal economic activity in Khutsong.
+The potential exists to increase the amount of formal businesses. - The new interchange constructed on the R559 is providing better access to Khutsong and has opened up new business opportunities along its corridor.
 Given the fact that the high number of unemployed people in Khutsong will have to find employment at more economically viable localities makes this link very important. - The Khutsong South Resettlement Program is changing the space economy of the area linking Welverdiend with Carletonville to form a continuous integrated settlement.
-This process will vastly improve urban efficiency in the area and help to reduce the cost of living, the cost of doing business and also reduce maintenance costs for the municipality.
+This process will continue to move informal residents out of the area and thus reduce the population, which will in turn reduce facility viability.